This PDF is the current document as it appeared on Public Inspection on 06/29/2020 at 8:45 am.

 CBP invites the general public and other Federal agencies to comment on the proposed and/or continuing information collections pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.).
 This process is conducted in accordance with 5 CFR 1320.8.
 Written comments and suggestions from the public and affected agencies should address one or more of the following four points: (1) Whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility; (2) the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used; (3) suggestions to enhance the quality, utility, and clarity of the information to be collected; and (4) suggestions to minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.
 The comments that are submitted will be summarized and included in the request for approval.
 All comments will become a matter of public record.

 Overview of This Information Collection

 Title: e-Allegations Submission.

 OMB Number: 1651-0131.

-Current Actions: This submission is being made to extend the expiration date with no change to the burden hours.
-There is no change to the information being collected.
+Current Actions: CBP proposes to extend the expiration date of this information collection.
+There is no change to the burden hours or to the information collected.

 Type of Review: Extension (without change).